Plan for Group Call Pickup in Skype for Business 2015

 Users who are homed online in a hybrid deployment

-Users who are not homed on a Lync Server 2013 pool with Cumulative Updates for Lync Server 2013: February 2013 in an on-premises deployment
+Users who are not homed on either a Skype for Business Server 2015 pool or a Lync Server 2013 pool with Cumulative Updates for Lync Server 2013: February 2013 in an on-premises deployment

 If no one answers a call to a member of a call pickup group, the call is routed as specified in the client settings.
 That is, the call goes to voicemail or is forwarded to a different destination, as specified in the client settings.